Site Map

 Autonomic dysreflexia

-Autonomic dysreflexia is an abnormal, overreaction of the involuntary (autonomic) nervous system to stimulation.
+Autonomic dysreflexia (AD) is an abnormal, overreaction of the involuntary (autonomic) nervous system to stimulation.
 This reaction may include:

 Images